 2018 Bruning Animal Service Awards

 This page is dedicated to the people who make this world a better place, who fight to protect animals, who care for them, who make sure they are are fed and safe.
 This page is dedicated to the good guys.
-The nominations for 2013 will run until December 20th, so you have lots of time, but please help us recognize the good work being done.

 I have created an award to give to these people to acknowledge their dedication and hard work.
 Every year this page will be updated, hopefully with a bit of information about them and what makes them so special.